 The direct route

-With that said, if you are looking to open a position to trade an earnings announcement, the simplest way is by buying or shorting the stock.
+With that said, if you are looking to open a position to trade an earnings announcement, one of the simplest way is by buying or shorting the stock.
 If you believe a company will post strong earnings and expect the stock to rise after the announcement, you could purchase the stock beforehand.
 Conversely, if you believe a company will post disappointing earnings and expect the stock to decline after the announcement, you could short the stock.
 It is very important to understand that shorting involves significant risk.
 Only experienced investors who fully understand the risks should consider shorting.

 Similarly, call and put options can be purchased to replicate long and short positions, respectively.
 An investor can purchase call options before the earnings announcement if the expectation is that there will be a positive price move after the earnings report.
 Alternatively, an investor can purchase put options before the earnings announcement if the expectation is that there will be a negative price move after the earnings report.